enums/Heze/README.md

 # Heze

-Hese is a lightly Swift server-side framework powered by Perfect 3.x.
+Heze is a lightly Swift server-side framework powered by Perfect 3.x.

 # Get started